chaosnative/developer-hub-cn/tutorials/run-chaos-experiments/chaos-experiment-from-blank-canvas.md

 ![Application Down Dashboard](./static/chaos-experiment-from-blank-canvas/application-down-dashboard.png)

+## Evaluating the Experiment Run

 This time when the experiment execution concludes, we get a resiliency score of 50%.
-We can also observe that the Pod Delete fault step has failed.
+The Pod Delete fault has failed this time as well.

 ![Experiment Failed](./static/chaos-experiment-from-blank-canvas/experiment-failed.png)

-Before we analyze the experiment result, we can validate that the application is now again normally accessible, without any errors.
-This can also be validated from the Grafana dashboard where we can observe the metrics to slowly normalize as the chaos duration is now over.
+Before we analyze the experiment result, we can validate that the application is now again normally accessible, without any errors from the Grafana dashboard.

 ![App Metrics Normalizing](./static/chaos-experiment-from-blank-canvas/app-metrics-normalizing.png)